Skip to content

 Writing Style

-• Executive-friendly: Write for security leaders, not just practitioners
+• Executive-friendly: Write for security leaders, not practitioners alone

 • Examples-driven: Illustrate concepts with concrete examples